biemond/puppet/modules/wls/README.md

 Windows Puppet agents
 --------------
-for windows puppet agents it is necessary to install unxutils tools and extract this on the c drive C:\unxutils<br>
+for windows puppet agents it is necessary to install unxutils tools and extract this on the c drive C:\unxutils
-For windows and JDK, you need copy the jdk to c:\oracle\ ( unpossible with the space in c:\program files folder).<br>
+For windows and JDK, you need copy the jdk to c:\oracle\ ( unpossible with the space in c:\program files folder).

 Also for registry support install this on the master, read this [registry blogpost](http://puppetlabs.com/blog/module-of-the-week-puppetlabs-registry-windows/) and install this forge module on the puppet master<br>
 puppet module install puppetlabs/registry

 For other agents like RedHat,CentOS ,Ubuntu, Debian or OracleLinux should work without any problems

-Some manifests like installwls.pp, opatch.pp, bsupatch.pp, installjdev, installosb, installsoa supports an alternative mountpoint for the big oracle files.
+Some manifests like installwls.pp, opatch.pp, bsupatch.pp, installjdev, installosb, installsoa supports an alternative mountpoint for the big oracle setup/install files.
 When not provided it uses the files location of the wls puppet module
 else you can use $puppetDownloadMntPoint => "/mnt" or "puppet:///modules/xxxx/"